sepas-org/queue-app/README.md

 ### 2. Initial Setup
 - Clone the project from our [repository](https://github.com/sepas-org/queue-app)
-- Install the dependencies on front-end and back-end folder by following command bellow:
+- Install the dependencies on the front-end and back-end folders by following command bellow:
   ```
   cd backend
   npm install